quattor/quattor.github.com/_aquilon/configuration.md

 *Note: this documentation assumes that you have an `aq` command available in your path.
 If this is not the case, define an `aq` alias to `/opt/aquilon/bin/aq.py`.*

+**Note: the commands provided in this documentation can be be copy/pasted and should result in a working configuration.** If you are not familiar with Aquilon, it is recommended to execute the tutorial once with the proposed parameters and then to redo it changing them to values relevant for your organisation.

 ## Aquilon terminology